cfillion/middle_squid/README.md

 ## Installation & Setup

 Assuming [Squid](http://www.squid-cache.org/) is installed and running as user 'proxy'.
-These instructions were written for [ArchLinux](https://www.archlinux.org/).
+These instructions were written for [Arch Linux](https://www.archlinux.org/).
 Some adaptation to your favorite operating system may be necessary, at your discretion.